ascend the wall

 Authentic costumes and memorabilia were featured, including the Iron Throne, a central artifact to the show and a major draw for the Instagram generation.
 Fans were waiting more than three hours for the photo opportunity.

 HBO had found itself with the catch-22 of success: after setting expectations so high, continuing to delight and awe the fan base felt insurmountable.
-The the potential fallout for not delivering a worthy attraction would now be much worse.
+The potential fallout for not delivering a worthy attraction would now be much worse.
 Not only did we have to worry about reigniting the fan base, but also we had to avoid a social media tongue-lashing.

 DISCLAIMER